|

 by a representation of n as a decimal integer, as

-produced by the method Integer.toString(int)
+produced by the method Integer.toString(int).

-.
+double.
 That is, suppose that

 x is the exact mathematical value represented by the decimal